Instawork/hyperview/README.md

 This will start an HTTP server listening on port 8085.

+### 3. Run the app

-The next step depends on whether you want to run the demo app in the iOS simulator, on an Android Virtual Device, or on a physical mobile device.
+This step depends on whether you want to run the demo app in the iOS simulator, on an Android Virtual Device, or on a physical mobile device.

-##### Running on the iOS simulator
+#### Running on the iOS simulator

 From the `demo/` directory: